 Our philosophy at Little Bear’s Child Care, Inc. is to provide a safe, nurturing, enjoyable, and interactive learning environment for children, ages six weeks to six years old.
 We also ensure each child, parent, guardian, and staff member are respected and valued.

 At Little Bear’s, we believe that children learn best by doing.
-When you walk into our classrooms you won’t see what is considered “traditional” learning activities, rather, children engaged in play, who are developing important skills.
+When you walk into our child care classrooms, you won’t see what is considered “traditional” learning activities.
+Rather, you’ll see children engaged in play, who are developing important skills.
 Skills that will guide them in any learning environment; exploration, experimentation, critical thinking, creative expression, spontaneous inquiry, innovation, collaboration, cooperation, and communication.
 Skills that stay with your children and help prepare them for success throughout their lives.